Involutive Brauer groups and Poincar\'e rings: -linear Poincar e -categories R-linear Poincare ∞-categories

 We also note that for any $X\in \mathcal{C}$, the internal mapping object $\underline{\mathrm{Hom}}_{\mathrm{Mod}_R(\mathcal{C})}(R\otimes X, Y)$ exists since for any $Z\in \mathrm{Mod}_R(\mathcal{C})$ we need that is represented by an object of $\mathrm{Mod}_R(\mathcal{C})$.
 We will show that this functor is representable by the object $\underline{\mathrm{Hom}}_{\mathcal{C}}(X,Y)$ with the canonical $R$-module structure coming from the (adjoint of) the evaluation map.
 The evaluation map induces a natural transformation of these functors, and so by \cite[Proposition 4.7.3.14]{LurHA} we may reduce to the case of $Z=X'\otimes R$.
 Then and this equivalence comes from the evaluation map as desired.
 Consequently the internal mapping object exists and is functorially identified with $\underline{\mathrm{Hom}}_{\mathcal{C}}(X,Y)$.

 The result now follows by using \cite[Proposition 4.7.3.14]{LurHA} again to reduce to the case of the previous paragraph.

-Applying this result to $\mathcal{C}=\Cath$ or $\Catp$ and $R=(\mathrm{Mod}_{R^e}^\omega,\Qoppa_R)$ gives the existence of the internal mapping object in $\Cath_R$ and $\Catp_R$.
+Applying this result to $\mathcal{C}=\Cath$ or $\Catp$ and $R=(\mathrm{Mod}_{R^e}^\omega,\Qoppa_R)$ gives the existence of the internal mapping object in $\Cath_{, R}$ and $\Catp_{, R}$.
 Furthermore, the above proof actually gives a formula for the internal mapping object in terms of a totalization and so if $U:\mathcal{C}\to \mathcal{D}$ is a symmetric monoidal functor which commutes with limits and preserves the internal mapping objects, it follows that the induced functor also preserves internal mapping objects. \end{proof}

 \begin{notation}~ Let $R$ be a Poincar\'e ring.
-By Proposition~\ref{prop:relative_poincare_cats_basic_properties}\ref{prop_item:R_linear_poincare_cats_maps}, both $\Cath_R$ and $\Catp_R$ admit internal mapping objects.
-For $(\mathcal{C},\Qoppa), (\mathcal{D},\Phi)\in \Cath_R$, let denote this internal mapping object.
+By Proposition~\ref{prop:relative_poincare_cats_basic_properties}\ref{prop_item:R_linear_poincare_cats_maps}, both $\Cath_{, R}$ and $\Catp_{, R}$ admit internal mapping objects.
+For $(\mathcal{C},\Qoppa), (\mathcal{D},\Phi)\in \Cath_{, R}$, let denote this internal mapping object.
 Note that the underlying $R^e$-linear stable category is $\mathrm{Fun}_{R^e}^{\ex}(\mathcal{C},\mathcal{D})$, and so if both $(\mathcal{C},\Qoppa)$ and $(\mathcal{D},\Phi)$ are idempotent complete so is $\mathrm{Fun}_R((\mathcal{C},\Qoppa),(\mathcal{D},\Phi))$. \end{notation}

 This internal mapping object allows us to lift the classical Morita theory to the setting of $R$-linear Poincar{\'e} $\infty$-categories.
 This will be helpful in connecting the Poincar\'e Brauer spectrum we will define in Section~\ref{section:the_poincare_brauer_group} with the Poincar{\'e} Picard spectrum we define in Section~\ref{section:the_poincare_picard_group}.
-To state the precise statement, for any $R$-algebras $A$ and $B$, denote by $\mathrm{Mod}_{A^{\op}\otimes_R B}^{L\omega}$ the full subcategory of $\mathrm{Mod}_{A^{\op}\otimes_R B}$ spanned by modules $P$ which are compact when regarded as a $B$-module.
+For any $R$-algebras $A$ and $B$, denote by $\mathrm{Mod}_{A^{\op}\otimes_R B}^{L\omega}$ the full subcategory of $\mathrm{Mod}_{A^{\op}\otimes_R B}$ spanned by modules $P$ which are compact when regarded as a $ R $-module.

 \begin{corollary} Let $ R $ be a Poincaré ring, and let $ A, B $ be $ \mathbb{E}_1 $-$ R $-algebras with genuine involution in the sense of Definition~\ref{defn:alt definition of Azumaya algebra with involution}.
 Then there is a Poincaré structure $ \Qoppa_{A \boxtimes B^\op} $ on $ \Mod_{A \otimes_R B^\op}^{L\omega} $ with equivalences